The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 - Studies closed to accrual/enrollment

 Please note: Documents such as an updated Investigator Brochure (IB) need to be attached to the application and are required to be submitted via the PAA - Amendment form.
-Requests for Acknowledgement do not allow access to the Application.
+Requests for Acknowledgement do not allow access to edit the Application.
 An Acknowledgement Letter will be issued for this.

 Should the IB require changes to the Protocol or Consent Form, this should be submitted as an Amendment with the completed documents attached.
 A Certificate of Approval will be issued for this.